Wind-WindKids/winding/samples/sophieandwind/sun.md

 Sophie shrugged, “I’m fine.
 Not important.”

-“Closer to how Madame Madeleine knows what kids may need, and keeps tape” — Wind said.
+“Closer to how Madame Madeleine knows what kids may need, and keeps tape” —
+Wind said.
 “When you’re part of it, people can help you — and good old ideas are there, waiting— patient as cats.”

-“Yeah, I remember that civics class now, It's like story-cats, you feed one, the whole porch shows up, and then they turn you into a cat.
+“Yeah, I remember that civics class now,
+It's like story-cats, you feed one, the whole porch shows up, and then they turn you into a cat.
 And cats keep it warm together— and purr, and— remember being more than a cat.”

 “Yeah.
-At least we can go together, I wish they served ice cream.
-That would be nice,” Wind added.
+It's nice we can purr together, but I wish they served ice cream.
+That would be nice too,” Wind added.

-“Come on, new place—pistachio.”
+“Come on, new place— pistachio.”

-@comment: hidden
+@image: cat, png
+Golden abstract cats. each cat is made out of words, symbols, numbers.
+They should be playing and purring letters, grooming, engaging together.
+Overall the composition of these cats should form a cat.
+Content should include "Once upon a time, there was a puss.
+It was a very special cat, because it could read and write."
+"In the beginning there was a word.
+And the word was Sophie.", "Though shall not", "A cat is more than a cat.", and other common motives.
+Math content inside these cats, should include "a^2 + b^2 = c^2", π ≈ 3.141, E = mc², e^iπ + 1 = 0, a^2 + b^2 = c^2.
+There shouldn't be any text that is not part of the cats.

-The keyword here is agentic memeplex, a cluster of ideas that reinforce each other.
+Here are some random words to draw upon: The keyword here is agentic memeplex, a cluster of ideas that reinforce each other.
 When such set also creates a social network, and such network is global, and it persists for millennia, it is a good indicator that this particular memeplex is really working.
-Ideas or stories are not matter, they are information.
+Ideas or stories are information.
 And a memeplex is an informational structure, interconnected, self-reinforcing and useful - similar to math.
 It is refined, as divine as math is, and it works.

 --
 closing_reflection: page, text, centered